JOHN CAO

 August 2020 Pastor John was able to meet with his mother, via video link because of the coronavirus pandemic.
 She said he looked fine and that he told her he prays daily for his brothers and sisters in Christ and for everything going on in the world.
 He told her he does not have to do field work and has time to read and interact with other inmates.

-15 January 2021 Bob Fu of China Aid reported that Pastor John is “fine with high spirit and continuing writing poems and teaching English/Bible to other prisoners”.
-The pastor has written over one hundred inspirational poems in prison and China Aid plans to publish a collection in English and Chinese.
+15 January 2021 Bob Fu of China Aid reported that Pastor John was “fine with high spirit and continuing writing poems and teaching English/Bible to other prisoners”.
+(The pastor wrote hundreds of inspirational poems in prison.)

 March 2021 Pastor John’s defence lawyer Yang Hui and his mother Sun Jinhuai had their requests to the prison authorities to deliver a Bible to him refused.
 Lawyer Yang met Pastor Cao through the prison’s video conferencing system on 25 February and reported that he appeared in good health except for some dental issues.
-Yang Hui read verses from the book of James to Pastor John, who told the lawyer that his mother writes several Bible verses in each letter she sends and he memorises them.
+Yang Hui read verses from the book of James to Pastor John, who told the lawyer that his mother wrote several Bible verses in each letter she sent and he would memorise them.
 On 5 March the prison rejected his mother’s request to visit him because of the pandemic.

-October 2021 Pastor John’s first poetry collection, “Living Lyrics: Poems from Prison”, was published.
+October 2021 China Aid published Pastor John’s first poetry collection, “Living Lyrics: Poems from Prison”.
 The book contains side-by-side Chinese and English translations of poems he wrote during the past year.

-March 2022 Pastor John recently wrote a letter to his 86-year-old mother Sun Jinhuan, sharing his vision of life after prison and revealing his strong faith and hope.
-Pastor John finished the letter, “See, I am still jailed, but I have been visioning the ‘post-imprisonment’ life, which gives me joy.”
+March 2022 Pastor John recently wrote a letter to his mother, who was aged 86 at the time, sharing his vision of life after prison and revealing his strong faith and hope.
+He finished the letter, “See, I am still jailed, but I have been visioning the ‘post-imprisonment’ life, which gives me joy.”

 26 May 2022 Sun Jinhuan was able to make a virtual visit to her son, travelling 1290 km from her home in Changsha, Hunan province to the prison in Kunming, Yunnan province, where she had use of a video meeting room.
 Sun Jinhuan carried out a thorough visual health inspection, asked her son many questions and concluded, “He is doing alright… I was relieved.”
 She also said, “His voice is full of confidence and warmth.